jwharm/java-gi/website/docs/usage.md

 ## Java library path

 If you see an error about a missing library, make sure that all dependencies are installed, and available on Java library path (the `"java.library.path"` system property).
 If necessary, you can override the Java library path with the `-Djava.library.path=` JVM argument, for example: `-Djava.library.path=/lib/x86_64-linux-gnu` on Debian-based systems.

-## Modules

-For module-based applications (with a `module-info.java` file), the following modules are available:

-* org.gnome.glib
-    * org.freedesktop.gstreamer
-    * org.gnome.gtk
-        * org.gnome.adwaita
-        * org.gnome.gtksourceview
-        * org.gnome.webkitgtk

-Each module transitively exports its dependencies, so when you want to create a Gtk application, you only need to add `requires org.gnome.gtk;` to your `module-info.java` file.